JurajvRietbergen/node-red-buffer-xlsx/README.md

 # node-red-buffer-xlsx
 A simple node-red node for converting JSON to a buffered xlsx.
+This package uses the node package better-xlsx.

 ## Usage
 To ensure the node works correctly the JSON has to be formatted in a certain way.
 All styling options are optional.